kerinin/manager/README.md

 * Compute partition map based on the cluster topology and the instance's identity
+* Update the partition set
 * Transition from one partition map to another
 * Enter the cluster
 * Leave the cluster
 * Force another node to leave the cluster
 * Listen for topology changes
 * Listen for partition asignment changes
+* Listen for partition set changes
 * Begin processing
 * Terminate processing
 * Acquire a partition
 * Release a partition
 * Respond to a failing health check